The end of the year is approaching fast, and you know what that means, right?

 There’s one catch.

 In order to itemize your deductions, they must exceed the standard deduction provided by the IRS for your filing status.
-If your itemized deductions do not exceed the standard deduction, then your donations are not deductible because they do not provide a greater tax benefit from what’s already provided.
+If your itemized deductions do not exceed the standard deduction, then your charitable donations are not deductible because they do not provide a greater tax benefit from what’s already provided from a standard deduction..

 Is your head spinning?